This section may be cited as "the landowners' bill of rights."

 (d) the right to have the property fairly appraised by the state.
 The state's appraiser shall physically inspect the property and the owner shall be allowed to accompany the appraiser when the appraisal is made.
 The state's appraiser shall certify in the appraisal report to having physically inspected the property and having given the landowner an opportunity to accompany the appraiser on inspections.
 Notwithstanding section 13.44, subdivision 3, before an offer is made, the landowner shall be informed of the value determined pursuant to section 84.0272;

-(e) the right to retain a qualified independent appraiser to conduct an appraisal at any time prior to certification of the state's appraisal of the property and to have that appraisal considered along with the state's in certifying the selling price and the right to be reimbursed for appraisal fees up to $1,500 if the land is sold to the state;
+(e) the right to retain a qualified independent appraiser to conduct an appraisal at any time prior to certification of the state's appraisal of the property and to be reimbursed for appraisal fees as provided in section 117.232, subdivision 1, if the land is sold to the state and to have that appraisal considered along with the state's in certifying the selling price;

 (f) the right to have the state acquire the property by means of condemnation upon the owner's request with the agreement of the commissioner;